workshop Rhinebeck, NY

 Woman writing in her notebook on a camping trip

-Weave the personal and universal into your memoir writing, to create a work that lets readers in on a new way of being human with Ada Calhoun.
+Weave the personal and universal into your memoir writing to create a work that lets readers in on a new way of being human with Ada Calhoun.

-Dig into memoir writing and find ways to interweave the personal and the universal, so that the resulting work is neither diary nor reportage—rather a work of art that lets readers in on a new way of being a human in the world.
+Dig into memoir writing and find ways to interweave the personal and the universal, so that the resulting work is neither diary nor reportage—rather a work of art that lets readers in on a new way of being human in the world.

 Together, we explore characters, narrative arcs, research, and style.
 And we talk practically about the editorial and proposal process.
 We also discuss what it means to write about ourselves and the people close to us—the ways in which it can be fraught or liberating or both at once.
+This class is a safe, supportive place to develop ideas, to come up with a plan for publication if that's the goal, and to get a lot of writing done—and it will be fun!

 Workshop Rhinebeck, NY